-We now discuss AdjustWindow in detail.
-In this step, the algorithm increases (decreases) the window size w_i for a subset of connections if the measured throughput is smaller (larger) than the desired throughput.
+Next, step 4 to ste 9, the algorithm tries to increase the window size $w_i$ for a subset of connections if the measured throughput is smaller than the desired throughput.
 There exists an optimal way for choosing a subset of connections for changing the window size and the corresponding increments in order to achieve the desired throughput.
 If the number of chosen connections for changing the window size and the corresponding window increments are small, then the time for achieving the desired throughput maybe longer than necessary.
 On the other hand, choosing too large a number of connections and increments may result in higher throughput than necessary.
-For example, assuming we have five TCP connections, each with RTT of 100 milliseconds, MTU equals to 1000 bytes, and the network is in non-congestion state, then changing the receiver window size of all the connections by one can result in a total change in throughput of 5(1000)/.1 = 50 Kbytes per second.
+For example, assuming we have five TCP connections, each with RTT of 100 milliseconds, MTU equals to 1000 bytes, and the network is in noncongestion state, then changing the receiver window size of all the connections by one can result in a total change in throughput of 5(1000)/.1 = 50 Kbytes per second.
 In a congested scenario, the change will not be that large, however, one may still want to control the throughput change to a certain granularity.
 To avoid these drawbacks, our algorithm chooses the number of connections for changing their window size and the corresponding increments based on the current difference between the desired and measured throughput.
-The pseudo codes of the algorithm is shown below.